maximboc/FinalProject_2025_bocquillionmaxim/README.md

 - **Functionality**: Does your recommender provide high-quality and relevant video suggestions?
 - **Accuracy**: Did you choose meaningful metrics?
 How well does the model perform according to them?
 - **Documentation**: Clear, organised code and explanations of each design choice.

-This final project is designed to mimic real-world recommender system challenges.
-It’s your chance to build something scalable and practical.
-Good luck! 🚀